• Skip to primary navigation

 If using a mason jar, tighten the lid just a little to prevent any oxygen from entering, but it lets carbon dioxide escape.
 Pressure can build up and explode if the lid is too tight and no air can escape.
 That is why fermentation crocks have water seals.

 Store the jars of fermenting vegetables in a cool and dark place.
-The ideal temperature for storage is between 65 to 70 degrees.
+The ideal temperature for fermentation is between 65 to 70 degrees.
 Store the jars out of sunlight in a cupboard or pantry.

 How long does it take to ferment vegetables?